Table of Contents

 A key part of your budget should be knowing how much you can actually spend in a month, as well as how much you should save per month.
 It sounds obvious, but many people don’t do the math.
 Figuring out and then hitting those numbers is important when you are focusing on spending wisely.

-While the average household spends more than $6,000 each month, your number will likely be different as it is unique to your circumstances.
+In 2024, average household expenditures in the U.S. were $6,545 per month, but your total will likely be unique to your circumstances.
 It’s wise to look at your take-home pay and see how much the “musts” (food, shelter, health expenses, and anything else needed to survive) cost every month.
 Next, assess what debts need to be paid.
 Do you have student loans you are paying off?
 Credit card debt you are whittling down?
 Subtract that from your earnings, too.

 Then, you don’t want to spend every penny of what’s left.
-It’s important to also dedicate some funds to saving, whether that means for a down payment for a home, for retirement, or for an emergency (or for all of those).
+It’s also important to dedicate some funds to saving, whether that means for a down payment for a home, for retirement, or for an emergency (or for all of those).
 Budgeting $25, $100, or more a month to savings can help you reach your money goals.
-You might have that amount automatically transferred on payday from your checking account to savings accounts so you can help keep your cash safe vs. spent.
+You might have that amount automatically transferred on payday from your checking account to your savings account so you can help keep your cash safe, not spent.

-Spending wisely is a key step towards financial health.
-Often, we fall into shopping and splurging habits without realizing where our cash is going.
-By tracking your spending and starting some smart new habits, such as finding the right bank account and regularly making deposits into it, you can save more and rein in spending without feeling deprived.
+Spending wisely is a key step toward financial health.
+Often, people fall into shopping and splurging habits without realizing where their cash is going.
+By tracking your spending and starting some smart new habits, such as finding the right bank account and regularly making deposits, you can save more and rein in spending without feeling deprived.

 FAQ